Here's How to Lift a Car

 Raising the Car

-- Lift the jack-up slowly.
+- Lift slowly.
 As the jack takes the weight of the vehicle, it will become harder to raise.
-You may have to lift it for a while until you start to notice the frame and the wheels lift off of the ground.

 - Stop at the desired height.
-Continue to lift the jack until you reach the point where you can access the undercarriage.
-For most vehicles, you only need to lift the wheels a few inches off the ground.
+Continue to lift the jack until you reach the point where you can access the part of the vehicle you need to finish the job.

 Securing the Car

-You can repeat these steps for each wheel you have to lift to get the desired work done.
+- Repeat these steps for each wheel you have to lift to get the desired work done.
 If you are changing a tire, for example, you only have to lift one wheel and then lower it.
-Some automotive repairs and services require two or more wheels to be lifted.
+Some other automotive repairs and services require two or more wheels to be lifted, so check to see what the guides are for your specific job.

 - Stop lifting anytime you hear any cracks or pops coming from the jack, jack stands, or the car itself.